robertwenner/comics/doc/outputs.md

 respective language.

-To determine which layers are for a language, the code looks at the comic's meta data in the "Description" field in Inkscape; see [metadata](metadata.md) for details.
+To determine which layers are for a language, the code looks at the comic's metadata in the "Description" field in Inkscape; see [metadata](metadata.md) for details.

 The `.svg` file names will be saved in the comic as `svgFile` so that later